Vietnam & Cambodia

 - All city tours and entrance fees to National Parks, museums, etc.

-- Lunch as described in itinerary
+- Meals and catering as specified in the itinerary

 What’s Not Included